-Even though 2014 has passed and 2015 is now here, choosing the best telescope for you may still seem like a daunting task.
+Choosing the best telescope for you may seem like a daunting task.
 Don’t fret!
-With the right information you’ll be prepared to sort through the hundreds of models available.
+With the right information, you’ll be prepared to sort through the hundreds of models available.
 Before you can fully understand customer reviews and find what’s best for you, it’s important to have a basic knowledge of the parts of the telescope and to have an idea of what you’ll be using your telescope for.
-You should also consider the price range (a couple even cost less than $200) and the amount of time you’re willing to commit to learning how to use your telescope.
+You should also consider the price range and the amount of time you’re willing to commit to learning how to use your telescope.

 |Celestron NexStar 127 SLT||Best Beginner Telescope||127 mm||$$$||4.5 Stars|

 |Orion 8945 SkyQuest XT8 Classic Dobsonian||Best Rated Telescope||203 mm||$$$$||4.8 Stars|

 |Celestron 127 EQ PowerSeeker||Best Cheap Telescope||127 mm||$$||4.4 Stars|

 |Orion 10014 SkyQuest XT 4.5||Best Telescope For The Money||114 mm||$$$||4.7 Stars|

 |Celestron PowerSeeker 70AZ||Best Telescope For Kids||70 mm||$||4.0 Stars|

 |Celestron 21035 70mm Travel Scope||Best Travel Telescope||70 mm||$||4.1 Stars|

 In our opinion, the following 6 telescopes are among the best on the market.
 Of course, the most powerful ones in existence cost millions of dollars, but below, we have a comparison chart and a brief overview of the best affordable telescopes on the market.
 Make sure to click on the product subheadings for a more in-depth review of each scope.